-Therapeutic Preschool serves the Mid-Hudson Region at our Poughkeepsie location.
-The goal of this program is to provide educational and therapeutic services for children with social emotional needs who require a structured day program.
+Special Class serves the Mid-Hudson Region at the Beacon and Poughkeepsie locations.
+The goal of this program is to provide special education and therapeutic services in a self-contained classroom for children whose needs often include behavior management needs.